rossant/website/content/2015-compiler-data-visualization.md

 # A compiler infrastructure for data visualization

-We're seeing new big data tools every day now.
-There are tens or hundreds of data visualizations libraries out there.
-Yet I believe we're still lacking a robust, scalable, and cross-platform visualization toolkit that can handle today's massive datasets.
+There are many data visualization tools out there.
+Yet, I believe we're still lacking a robust, scalable, and cross-platform visualization toolkit that can handle today's massive datasets.

-You'll always find excellent tools on all platforms, especially on the web, for simple plots with a few hundreds or thousands of points: bar plots, scatter plots, histograms and the like.
+Most existing tools target simple plots with a few hundreds or thousands of points: bar plots, scatter plots, histograms and the like.
 Typically, these figures represent aggregated statistical quantities.
-Maps are also extremely popular, and there are now really great open source tools.
+Maps are also particularly popular, and there are now really great open source tools.

 Perhaps contrary to a common belief, this is not the end of the story.
 There are much more complex visualization needs in academia and industry, and I've always been unsatisfied by the tools at our disposal.